DevExpress/devextreme-documentation/concepts/05 Widgets/Sankey/15 Node Labels/00 Overview.md

 ![Sankey - Node Labels](/images/Sankey/visual_elements/node_labels.png)

-Options that configure node labels are collected in the [label](/api-reference/20%20Data%20Visualization%20Widgets/dxSankey/1%20Configuration/label '/Documentation/ApiReference/Data_Visualization_Widgets/dxSankey/Configuration/label/') object.
+Properties that configure node labels are collected in the [label](/api-reference/20%20Data%20Visualization%20Widgets/dxSankey/1%20Configuration/label '/Documentation/ApiReference/Data_Visualization_Widgets/dxSankey/Configuration/label/') object.
 Refer to its description in the API reference and to other articles in this section for information on node label settings.

 ---
 ##### jQuery